shenhuniurou/shenhuniurou.github.io/_posts/2016-04-09-input-layouts.md

 If you use the TextInputEditText in any other layout, the EditText won't have any reference to a TextInputLayout `hint`, so there's no way for the IME to know what text to display as a hint in Extract mode.
 Also, keep in mind that if you're not using TextInputLayouts, there's no point in using the TextInputEditText API.

+#### Have other helpful hints on TextInputLayouts?
+Make sure to leave a comment below.